HTCicek/stockfolio_ttp/README.md

 #### Bugs

-- [ ] On purchase, the purchase isn't reflected in either the transaction or portfolio panes until window reload
+- [x] On purchase, the purchase isn't reflected in either the transaction or portfolio panes until window reload
-  - [ ] POTENTIAL FIX: The components don't want to reload, can be fixed by mapping global state to props
-  - [ ] POTENTIAL FIX: lift state to `App` and pass down the changes through props/state, essentially removing redux

 #### Portfolio